ABOUT THE UNIVERSITY STUDIES PROGRAM

 All American universities have a general education program.
 What makes the University Studies Program (USP) special are its small, first-year-experience classes, the community engagement experience that second-year students do, and the three “signature questions” that are woven throughout USP courses.

-Every student who starts at UW Oshkosh with fewer than fifteen college credits participates in the 3-course Quest sequence of first-year and second-year experiences.
-Every student completes 9 Explore courses.
+Typically, students who start at UW Oshkosh with fewer than fifteen college credits* participate in the 3-course Quest sequence of first-year and second-year experiences.
+Quest courses count as Explore courses.
+Typically students complete 9 Explore courses.
 Along the way, one of these Explore courses will offer a focus on Global Citizenship, while another will offer a focus on Ethnic Studies.
 Every student also completes WBIS 188 (a first-year writing course), Communications 111 (a first-year speaking course), and English 300 (a second- or third-year writing course).

 The program is structured to fit into students’ schedules like this: